 Yes.
 Your vote will count for your one choice.

-The Ranked-Choice ballot card is designed in a side-by-side column format and lists the names of all of the candidates in three repeating columns.
-This format allows a voter to select a first-choice candidate in the first column, a second-choice candidate in the second column, and a third-choice candidate in the third column.
-Voters will connect the head and tail of the arrow next to the name of the candidate they choose.
+The Ranked-Choice ballot card is designed in a side-by-side column format and lists the names of all of the candidates with five repeating columns.
+This format allows a voter to select a first-choice candidate in the first column, a second-choice candidate in the second column, a third-choice candidate in the third column, a fourth-choice candidate in the fourth column, and a fifth-choice candidate in the fifth column.
+Voters will fill in the bubble in the corresponding colunm next to the name of the candidate they choose.

-No. A voter may—but is not required to—rank three choices for each office.
-If there are fewer than three candidates for the same office, or to rank fewer than three candidates, you may leave any remaining columns blank.
+No. A voter may—but is not required to—rank five choices for each office.
+If there are fewer than five candidates for the same office, or to rank fewer than five candidates, you may leave any remaining columns blank.

 No. Ranking a candidate more than once does not benefit the candidate.
-If a voter ranks one candidate as the voter's first, second and third choice, it is the same as if the voter leaves the second or third choice blank.
-In other words, if the candidate is eliminated that candidate is no longer eligible to receive second or third choice votes.
+If a voter ranks one candidate as the voter's first, second, third, fourth, and fifth choice, it is the same as if the voter leaves the second, third, fourth, and fifth choice blank.
+In other words, if the candidate is eliminated that candidate is no longer eligible to receive second, third, fourth, or fifth choice votes.

 No. If a voter gives more than one candidate the same ranking, the vote cannot be counted.
-Only one candidate can represent the voter's first, second, or third choice.
+Only one candidate can represent the voter's first, second, third, fourth, or fifth choice.

 Yes.
 Each column provides space for qualified Write-In candidates.
 Only qualified Write-In candidates can receive votes.
-After writing the name of the qualified candidate, be sure to connect the head and tail of the arrow next to the space.
+After writing the name of the qualified candidate, be sure to fill in the bubble next to the space.

 No, Ranked-Choice Voting eliminates the need for run-off elections.